xzzhang2/xzzhang2.github.io/index.md

   3. health communication, focusing on how cultural and political factors, and medium and message features affect the effectiveness of health promotional messages in a multimedia communication environment, and
   4. digital popular culture, particularly the reflection of gender and power in entertainment programmes.

-I have published 17 peer-reviewed research articles, all since 2013, on top-tier journals such as *Computers in Human Behavior*, *Health Communication*, *Digital Journalism*, *International Political Science Review*, *International Journal of Communication*, *Telecommunications Policy*, *Policy & Internet*, among others.
+I have published 17 peer-reviewed research articles, all since 2013, on high-calibrated journals such as *Computers in Human Behavior*, *Health Communication*, *Digital Journalism*, *International Political Science Review*, *International Journal of Communication*, *Telecommunications Policy*, *Policy & Internet*, among others.

 I teach interdisciplinary courses on digital media, multimedia storytelling, and the application of data science in media communication, such as *AI for Digital Media*, *Multimedia Communication*, and *Social Media Data Acquisition and Processing with Python.* I have organized several workshops and seminars on Python programming, data visualization, and data journalism production.

 I am the founding Director of [Master of Science in AI and Digital Media](http://comd.hkbu.edu.hk/masters/en/aidm), offered by the School of Communication and supported by the Department of Computer Science, which is the first postgraduate programme of its kind in Hong Kong.
-I have also served as one of the founding members—and later the Director—of [Data and Media Communication Concentration](http://bu-dmc.hkbu.edu.hk)(2017 - 19), which is an interdisciplinary undergraduate concentration on computational journalism and data-driven storytelling, jointly offered by the Department of Computer Science and the Department of Journalism.
+I have also served as one of the founding members—and later the Director—of [Data and Media Communication Concentration](http://bu-dmc.hkbu.edu.hk)(2017 - 19), which is an interdisciplinary undergraduate concentration focusing on data-driven storytelling and computational journalism.

 Before joining the Baptist U in 2016, I was a Lecturer and the Co-Convener of the Academic Discipline of Humanities at the [School of Professional Education and Executive Development at the Hong Kong Polytechnic University](https://www.speed-polyu.edu.hk) (2014-16).